RodrigoCastroMoura/Tracker/replit.md

-✓ Restructured Vehicle table with English field names without underscores ✓ Implemented command system for blocking/unblocking and IP change ✓ Created and tested vehicles in database with new structure
+✓ Restructured Vehicle table with English field names without underscores ✓ Implemented command system for blocking/unblocking and IP change ✓ Created and tested vehicles in database with new structure ✓ Fixed server port from 5000 to 8000 as required by GV50 devices ✓ Corrected database connection to use 'track' database where data exists ✓ System now properly listening on port 8000 for GPS device connections

 ## System Architecture